slagtermaarten/quickMHC/README.md

 # Todo

 * Make location of NetMHCpan configurable
-* Add functionality to create self lists for STS
+* Add functionality to create self lists for STS computation.
+Low priority, since STS is not contributing much predictive power.
+* Allow for user defined 'predictor' wrapper functions
+* A Singulariy/Docker container with both this package and the database pre-configured